HL7/davinci-crd/input/pagecontent/usecases.md

 * configuration information that indicates the type of information the EMR user is interested in receiving (e.g. whether prior authorization or clinical documentation is required, or products covered or recommended by the plan.

 Note:
-* Configuration options - received in step #3 - might be managed by the EMR and information provided could be specific to the context of the request, a user role or an individual user.
+* Configuration options - received in step #3 - might be managed by the EMR and information provided could be specific to the context of the request, a user role, or an individual user.

 **5. (Optional) Payer service gets additional data**<br/>
 If additional information is needed to process the query, the CRD Service may use the EMR's secure API with the temporary access token provided in step #4 to request additional information from the patient's record.
-Examples include: requests for information needed to assess whether the action is needed (e.g. an allergy to a first line medication, lab result), whether recommended next steps are in place (e.g. follow-up visits scheduled, lab tests ordered to monitor effectiveness/safety), etc.  The CRD Service might submit multiple queries for different types of data to determine coverage requirements.
+Examples include requests for information needed to assess whether the action is needed (e.g. an allergy to a first line medication, lab result), whether recommended next steps are in place (e.g. follow-up visits scheduled, lab tests ordered to monitor effectiveness/safety), etc.  The CRD Service might submit multiple queries for different types of data to determine coverage requirements.

 Note:
 * By requesting information from the EMR directly, a CRD Service can avoid interrupting provider workflow with information about coverage requirements that have already been met.
 This is expected to be done in all cases where it is possible.